1989 New South Wales Open

-The 1989 New South Wales Open was a tennis tournament played on outdoor hard courts at the NSW Tennis Centre in Sydney in Australia that was part of the 1989 Nabisco Grand Prix and of Tier IV of the 1989 WTA Tour.
+The 1989 New South Wales Open was a tennis tournament played on outdoor hard courts at the White City Stadium in Sydney in Australia that was part of the 1989 Nabisco Grand Prix and of Tier IV of the 1989 WTA Tour.
 It was the 97th edition of the tournament (the 21st in the Open Era) and was held from 9 through 15 January 1989.